 - Alcohol or Drug Related Truck Crashes

 - Determining Liability in a Truck Accident Case

 - Understanding the Stages of a Truck Accident Claim

 - Speak With Our Truck Accident Attorney Today for Free

-Our Denver trucking attorneys will fight diligently to protect your rights and ensure you receive the full and fair compensation you deserve for your injuries.
+Our Denver truck accident attorneys will fight diligently to protect your rights and ensure you receive the full and fair compensation you deserve for your injuries.
 Trucking accidents often cause injuries that are so traumatic, most victims never fully recover.
 Trucking accident victims are frequently unable to return to work for an extended period of time—or ever.
 Many require ongoing medical and rehabilitative care for months, years, or even a lifetime.

-Our experienced team of truck accident lawyers understands how a severe injury can impact your life, livelihood and future wellbeing.
+Our experienced team of Denver truck accident lawyers understands how a severe injury can impact your life, livelihood and future wellbeing.
 We will fight aggressively on your behalf to obtain the maximum compensation to which you are rightfully entitled under the law.
 Call us today to discuss your case for free.

 Driver fatigue is a term that describes the experience of being tired or sleepy while behind the wheel of a motor vehicle.
 It is also the leading cause of truck accidents in the United States.

 While federal regulations limit the amount of time truck operators are permitted to drive each day, these regulations are commonly ignored.
 Because truck drivers are usually paid by the mile, the more they drive, the more they earn.
 Weather and traffic related delays often add to the problem, causing them to try to make up for lost time.

 Driver fatigue is particularly dangerous because it can diminish an individual’s ability to accurately judge his or her level of tiredness.